Pottery and ceramics making in Inishowen and the North West of Ireland has a rich history dating back to ancient times.

 Today, there is a renewed interest in traditional pottery making techniques, with contemporary artisans drawing inspiration from the region’s rich ceramic heritage.

 Throughout history, pottery and ceramics making in Inishowen and the North West of Ireland has reflected the cultural, social, and technological developments of the region.
-From simple functional vessels to elaborately decorated artifacts, pottery has played a vital role in both everyday life and ceremonial practices, leaving a lasting legacy of craftsmanship and creativity.
+From simple functional vessels to elaborately decorated artefacts, pottery has played a vital role in both everyday life and ceremonial practices, leaving a lasting legacy of craftsmanship and creativity.